AGasconAfriat/pwhl_data-analysis/README.md

 * `skater_stats.csv`: A sample CSV file containing PWHL skater statistics.
 * `visualizations.ipynb`: A notebook showing how to create different types of visualizations based on skater statistics.

+### Files Showing the Dashboard

+The `visual_samples` folder contains screen captures of the dashboard.

 ### Files To Run the Dashboard

 * `step1_get_stats.py`: A script to scrape the data and save it into a CSV file.